barbecuesteve/api-governance/README.md

-As a team lead managing a dozen APIs in their system, I experienced both what worked (visibility, discoverability, enforced patterns) and what didn't (individual vs. team asset ownership, consumer management gaps, weak deprecation support).
+As a team lead managing a dozen APIs in their system, I experienced both what worked (visibility, discoverability, enforced patterns) and what didn't (asset ownership, consumer management gaps, and difficult deprecation.)
 Bumping into their system daily, combined with seeing this problem everywhere for a decade, made the ideal solution suddenly obvious to me.

 This framework expands upon such a system and addresses the gaps I experienced firsthand.
 It's the system I wish I'd had as an API producer.